 Core modules include:

-- Paradigms and Tools for Global Health (including epidemiology, statistics, health economics, qualitative and mixed methods)
+- Paradigms and Tools for Global Health (including epidemiology, statistics, finance, R and reproducible research, health economics, qualitative and mixed methods)

 - Challenges and Change in International Health